jensraaby/jens.raaby.co.uk/content/journal/2020/02/2020-02-27-five-things-2.markdown

 ## 1. [Americast](https://www.bbc.co.uk/programmes/p07h19zz/episodes/downloads)

 This is a sibling podcast to what was Brexitcast - essentially a slightly irreverent discussion of a news topic with a few of the BBC's top correspondents.
-This year is the next US Presidential Election, and as I'm not usually following the pulse of US politics.
-This has been an interesting podcast to listen to over the past few weeks, drawing comparisons between Corbyn and Sanders, discussing the electoral system in the Democratic Party (explaining things like caucuses to primaries to Super Tuesday), discussing impeachment and Bloomberg.
+This year is the next US Presidential Election, and as I'm not usually following the pulse of US politics it's been informing, educating and entertaining me.
+This has been an interesting podcast to listen to over the past few weeks, drawing comparisons between Corbyn and Sanders, discussing the electoral system in the Democratic Party (explaining things like caucuses to primaries to Super Tuesday), discussing impeachment and Bloomberg etc..
 Worth a listen.

 ## 2. [Chernobyl](https://www.imdb.com/title/tt7366338/)
 It's not often that a TV series grabs me like this one.
 It's made me look on the map for the nearest nuclear power station and consider how lucky we are that nuclear disasters are so rare.
 I can't imagine how it felt in the 1980s when the threat of Cold War lingered.
 This miniseries is definitely worth a watch if you haven't seen it yet.
 The cast is great, and the pacing is just about right.
 I'm glad they kept it to 5 episodes instead of spinning it out to 10.